Indulge in layers of chocolate fudge, peanuts and vanilla ice cream in these Homemade Buster Bars!

 - Snow Ice Cream

 Let’s make some Peanut Buster Bars!!

 - 1/2 gallon of vanilla ice cream or frozen yogurt

 - 1 jar of hot fudge

 - Line your cups up, in the bottom spoon about 1/2 T of peanuts, then drizzle with about 1/2 T of hot fudge.

-Line your cups up, in the bottom spoon about 1/2 T of peanuts, then drizzle with about 1/2 Tablespoon of hot fudge.
+- Line your cups up, in the bottom spoon about 1/2 Tablespoon of peanuts, then drizzle with about 1/2 Tablespoon of hot fudge.

-Top that again with about 1 heaping T of hot fudge, smearing it on top of the ice cream, top with 1 Tablespoon peanuts.
+- Top that again with about 1 heaping Tablespoon of hot fudge, smearing it on top of the ice cream, top with 1 Tablespoon peanuts.

-Pour your chocolate chips and oil in a microwave safe bowl.
+- Pour your chocolate chips and oil into a microwave-safe bowl.
 Make sure it's pretty tall in order to be able to dunk the frozen Ice cream all of the way in and get it on the bottom by the stick.
-Melt in 30 second intervals stirring in between until chocolate is smooth.
+Melt in 30-second intervals stirring in between until chocolate is smooth.
 Let it stand for just a minute, so it isn’t super hot.

 Make sure to PACK the ice cream down firmly!!